-The consortium for GSC No. 8, after the completion of drilling works on an exploratory well last February, 2017, has decided to drill a stratigraphic well within the contract service area, and preparatory works for this work program were done in 2018.
+The consortium for GSC No. 8, after the completion of drilling works on an exploratory well last February, 2017, has decided to drill a stratigraphic, follow-up well within the contract service area, and preparatory works for this work program were done in 2018.
 As for the work program and budget for 2019, the same is pending evaluation by the DOE.

-The service contract for the East Mankayan project has been terminated, while the Company has sought reconsideration from the DOE of its decision to terminate the service contract for the West Bulusan project.
-The DOE has not acted upon the Company's request for suspension of obligations in the service contract for the Mariveles project, while in the Iriga project, where the Company has a twenty percent (20%) participating interest, Desco, Inc. is the operator, which is undertaking permitting and preparatory works.
+The service contracts for the East Mankayan project and the West Bulusan project have been terminated.
+The DOE has not acted upon the Company's request for suspension of obligations in the service contract for the Mariveles project, while in the Iriga project, where the Company has a twenty percent (20%) participating interest, Desco, Inc. is the operator, which is undertaking permitting and preparatory works for the drilling of an exploratory well.